neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/organizing-experiments.rst

 There are few situation when you may want to create custom dashboard view:

 * You work on separate idea or task within a project, and you want to see only relevant information.
-* Project team explores separate ideas in the project and for each idea team wants to have separate dashboard.
+* Your team explores separate ideas in the project and for each idea you want to have separate dashboard.
 * You want to create separate view that contains only your experiments.
-* You want to have separate view for experiments that serve some special purpose, for example experiments that have model pushed to production.
+* You want to have a separate view for experiments that have model weights that was pushed to production.

 What can be customized in view?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Generally view is a saved setup of experiments filter and arrangement of columns.
+A view is a saved setup of experiments filter and arrangement of columns.

-Experiments filter, either basic or advanced, can be saved in view.
+* Experiments filter, either basic or advanced, can be saved in view.
 Learn more about it here: :ref:`Searching and filtering experiments <searching-and-filtering-experiments>`.

-Every setup of columns can be saved in view.
+* Every setup of columns can be saved in view.
 Check section :ref:`customizing columns <customizing-columns>` below to learn more about it.

 How to create dashboard view?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 loom-placeholder

-This short tutorial you will learn how to customize experiment dashboard and save it as a new view.
+In this short tutorial you will learn how to customize experiment dashboard and save it as a new view.

 .. note::